 Targeted therapy.
 Previous research has shown that several types of targeted therapy do not work well for stomach cancer.
 These include drugs that target the gene c-MET, bevacizumab (Avastin), and drugs that block epidermal growth factor receptor (EGFR).
 However, research continues on this type of treatment approach (see Molecular testing of the tumor, above).

 Immunotherapy.
 Immunotherapy is an expanding area of research for stomach cancer.
 Researchers are looking at different types of immunotherapy that block the CTLA4 and/or PD-1 pathways.
 A tumor can use these pathways to hide from the body’s immune system.
 Immunotherapies that block these pathways allow the immune system to identify and destroy the cancer.

 Palliative care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current stomach cancer treatments to improve patients’ comfort and quality of life.

 Looking for More About the Latest Research?

 If you would like additional information about the latest areas of research regarding stomach cancer, explore these related items that take you outside of this guide:

 - To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.

-- Review research announced at the 2014 Gastrointestinal Cancers Symposium, the 2013 ASCO Annual Meeting, and the 2013 Gastrointestinal Cancers Symposium.
+- Review research announced at the 2014 Gastrointestinal Cancers Symposium.